 The IRS is required to send the taxpayer a copy of the NFTL along with CDP Hearing Rights.
-The CDP Hearing is held with IRS Appeals which is independent from the compliance side of the IRS.
+The CDP Hearing is held with IRS Appeals, which is independent from the compliance side of the IRS.
 In this Hearing the taxpayer can challenge the legality of the NFTL if IRS procedures were not filed.
 Also, the taxpayer could request a collection alternative to the lien.
-The taxpayer can request specific property (i.e. personal residence) to be discharged from the lien to allow the taxpayer to make a payment on the underlying tax debt.
+The taxpayer can request specific property (i.e. personal residence) to be discharged from the IRS lien to allow the taxpayer to make a payment on the underlying tax debt.
 However, the tax lien will still be in effect on the taxpayer’s remaining property.

 Another option is for the taxpayer to request subordination of the tax lien to allow other creditors to move ahead of the IRS’ security interest.
 Subordination may make it easier to get a loan or mortgage.
 The IRS will maintain its security interest in position with the remaining creditors.
 If the taxpayer can pay down the tax balance to under $25,000, he or she can request a lien withdrawal after entering a direct debit installment agreement to fully pay the tax due within the earlier period of 60 months or the expiration of the collection statute of limitations.
 A lien lawyer could further explain how an individual should go about getting their tax lien released.

-For assistance getting a rid of a tax lien, place a call to a Washington DC IRS lien resolution lawyer today.
+For assistance getting rid of an IRS tax lien, place a call to a skilled tax lawyer today.